 Select the HMM by depressing the HMM (7) then ENTR keys.
 Initially select + Polarity and set the voltage level to the desired start voltage.
 If the voltage steps are known then up to 9 preset voltages can be programmed.
-Select either MANual or AUTO mode, the number of DISCHARGES to 3 and the INTERVAL (cool down period) to 1 second.
+Select either MANual or AUTO mode, the number of DISCHARGES to 3 (some specs require only a single discharge) and the INTERVAL (cool down period) to 1 second.
 Depress the DISCHG key to initiate either a single discharge or the discharge sequence programmed.